Variation of Kahler-Einstein metrics with mixed singularities: Cone to cusp convergence

 \section{Cone to cusp convergence}

 In this section, we recall the result of \cite{G2}.
 As mentioned in the introduction, the main idea to prove Theorem \ref{t1} is investigating the metric convergence in suitable sense when cone angle goes to zero.
-Such kind of convergence on a single fiber is well studied by Guenancia in \cite{G2}, which we recall below.
+Such kind of convergence on a fixed smoot fiber is studied by Guenancia in \cite{G2}, which we recall below.
+(See also an interesting K\"ahler Ricci flow analogue in \cite{LZ}.)